Financial Planning

 • ensuring full compliance with all financial laws and regulations

-However, a wealth manager takes care of all aspects of a client’s financial well-being, such as managing investments, planning their estate, implementing tax strategies, and ensuring they have a solid retirement plan.
+However, a wealth manager takes care of all aspects of a client’s financial well-being, such as:

 Accountants are specialists in accounting principles, tax laws, and financial regulations.
 They often have certifications such as CPA that validate their expertise.
 Wealth managers, on the other hand, are experts in investment strategies, financial planning, and wealth preservation.
 Certifications like CFP or CFA demonstrate their knowledge in these areas.